HariniVS/LogicPillars/Readme.md

 * Responsiveness - The system should provide a responsive user experience for recruiters and candidates during profile matching and scheduling interactions.
 Any delays introduced by AI/LLM components should be gracefully handled with fallback messaging or loading states.
-* Scalability - The platform must be able to scale horizontally to handle increases in usage during hiring spikes (e.g., large org onboarding).
+* Scalability - The platform must be able to scale horizontally to handle increases in usage during hiring spikes.
 Key services like embedding processing, match-making, and scheduling should support autoscaling.
 * Fault Tolerance & Graceful Degradation - Failures in external dependencies (e.g., Calendar Hub, InterviewLogger, LLM API) should not break core workflows.
 The system should degrade gracefully, offering partial functionality or fallback flows.
 * Auditability & Traceability - AI-generated decisions (e.g., interviewer matching) should be traceable with supporting